JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 - **Games**: World rules, narrative structure, character relationships, and gameplay mechanics
 - **3D Spaces**: Spatial relationships, functional purposes, cultural design patterns, and atmospheric qualities

-**The Distribution Revolution**: This means you can move entire content libraries as tiny JSON files, distribute them anywhere instantly, and regenerate full-quality content on demand.
+**The Distribution Change**: This means you can move entire content libraries as tiny JSON files, distribute them anywhere instantly, and recreate full-quality content on demand.
 Think of sending an entire Netflix catalog, music library, or game collection as a small download.

-**Critical Requirement**: This revolutionary potential depends entirely on achieving AI model accuracies that can extract and regenerate semantic meaning with near-perfect fidelity.
-Current AI models are not yet capable of this level of semantic understanding and regeneration quality.
+**Critical Requirement**: This potential depends entirely on achieving AI model accuracies that can extract and recreate semantic meaning with near-perfect quality.
+Current AI models are not yet capable of this level of semantic understanding and recreation quality.

 ### [Foundational Compression Examples](./detailed-compression-scenarios.md)